 French Polynesia’s second largest island will simply leave you lost for words.
 Nuku Hiva in the distant Marquesas Islands is wildly beautiful beyond imagination, with a unique language, rich ancient history and a landscape fit for a Hollywood movie set.
 With this kind of beauty, do not expect to recharge your batteries in this island.
 Nuku Hiva is action packed with incredible hikes, scenic road trips, archeological sites and plenty more to tire you out.
-I spent 5 days in Nuku Hiva while backpacking across the South Pacific Islands.
+I spent 5 days in Nuku Hiva while backpacking across the South Pacific Islands and have since returned for a second visit.
 Here’s a sample 4 days in Nuku Hiva itinerary to help you plan the adventure of a lifetime!

 4 Days In Nuku Hiva Itinerary Map